THE CEMETERY PHOTOS

 All the gravestones belonging to the former patients and staff had been removed, but the cemetery is level and managed.
 In the distance, the central cross of the QMMH cemetery is clearly visible, as is the entrance gate and the gravestones of service personnel buried there.

 On the right hand side, in the C of E section, four corner stones and stone tracery with central cross are visible.
-These structures have been placed directly on top of existing graves within the C of E section.
+These structures had been knowingly or unknowingly placed directly on top of existing graves within the C of E section.

 This is the "new" Garden of Remembrance which Colin Arkwright had intended to offer as part of his business venture.
 Unfortunately, no record of any interments or scatterings which Colin may have organised have so far been discovered, but it is believed that records of such interments and scatterings did exist.

-From this photograph, and drawings which were based on it, the subsequent confusion about the location of the original Garden of Remembrance is evident.
-However, as Owner, Colin Arkwright, should have had access to the sale documents, hospital records and former staff in order to clarify the exact location of the original Garden of Remembrance, but for whatever reason he appears to have either been unaware of the true location, or preferred a new location for his development.
+From this photograph, and the drawings which were based on it, the subsequent confusion about the location of the original Garden of Remembrance is evident.
+However, as Owner, Colin Arkwright, should have had access to the sale documents, hospital records, location maps and former staff, in order to clarify the exact location of the original Garden of Remembrance, but for whatever reason he appears to have either been unaware of the true location, or chose to ignore it preferring instead, a new location for his development.

 The C of E and R C Chapels